rwjc/ricklespicklessidles/_posts/2020-10-14-day_3__the_headwind,_the_sand,_and_the_sea.md

 ---
 layout: post
 title: Day 3&#58;  the headwind, the sand, and the sea
 description: 30km of beach with not much variation, except the sun and the tide.
+But no fret: we got planes!
+More horses!
+And salty snacks!
-image: assets/images/20201014/img_1.jpg
+image: assets/images/20201014/img_1541.jpg
 tags: teararoa
 comments: true
 ---